 What is a love language?
 You may intuitively know how you express love and deeper feelings, even if you’ve never thought about it before.
 These are all love languages:

-- Gifts.
-It doesn’t always mean extravagant, expensive, or impressive items (they aren’t “buying” love).
+- Gifts: It doesn’t always mean extravagant, expensive, or impressive items (they aren’t “buying” love).
 The love language of gifts can mean genuine tokens of affection like handwritten notes, a flower, or a tasty treat.
-It’s the “thought that counts” here, not always money being spent.
+The “thought that counts” here is not always money being spent.

-- Reassurance and Affirmations.
-Some people speak a love language through verbal cues and clues that communicate their love and deeper feelings.
-The phrases they use are meant to reassure and compliment the ones they love and express themselves clearly.
+- Reassurance and Affirmations: Some people speak a love language through verbal cues and clues that communicate their love and deeper feelings.
+They use phrases to reassure and compliment the ones they love and express themselves clearly.
 Other people need to hear these things and may “fish” for compliments.